Pantone Colour of the Year 2021: Ultimate Gray & Illuminating

 On the other hand, if you’re looking to make a statement, this colour combo is the perfect way to go about it.
 These two tones contrast and complement each other perfectly for a sharp, eye-catching appearance.
 Add some life to your everyday grey jeans with a vibrant yellow coat, or add a smart grey blazer to your yellow dress for a lively evening ensemble.

 What do you think?
 Have you fallen in love with this striking colour combination, or did you prefer the calming hues of 2020’s Classic Blue?
-Let us know in the comments below!
+Let us know in the comments below how you feel about Pantone’s Colour of The Year 2021!